ben-dunc/portfolio-backend/README.md

 # portfolio-backend
-This is the backend for my portfolio front end.
+This is the backend for my portfolio.